yegor256/futex/README.md

   * `logging`: set it to `true` if you want to see logs;

-  * `timeout`: the number of seconds to wait for the lock availability (an exception is raised when the wait is expired);
+  * `timeout`: the number of seconds to wait for the lock availability (`Futex::CantLock` exception is raised when the wait is expired);

-  * `sleep`: the number of seconds to wait between attempts to acquire the lock file (the smaller the number, the more reactive is the software, but the higher the load for the file system and the CPU);
+  * `sleep`: the number of seconds to wait between attempts to acquire the lock file (the smaller the number, the more responsive is the software, but the higher the load for the file system and the CPU);

   * `lock`: the absolute path of the lock file;